magneticio/vamp.io/content/documentation/tutorials/run-a-canary-release.md

   ```

 ## Canary release
-When Vamp has finished deploying, you can open the **sava/sava/webport** gateway.
+When Vamp has finished deploying, open the **sava/sava/webport** gateway.
 You will see two routes listed - one for the sava:1.0.0 service and one for the new sava:1.1.0 service.
-The weight of our newly merged service is set to 0% - this means that no traffic is currently being routed here.
+The weight of our newly merged service is set to 0%, this means that no traffic is currently being routed here.
 Whenever Vamp merges a new service to an existing cluster it applies the default weight of 0%.
 Let's adjust the weight and start to send traffic to our new sava:1.1.0

 1. Click the edit icon next to **WEIGHT**